 //label[normalize-space(@id)='has random spaces']

-We can also match the partial match using the normalize-space with contains() function present in xpath.
+We can also match the partial match using the normalize-space with contains() function present in the XPath.
 Rewriting the above example using contains with normalize-space

 html code